acorretti/review-upon-keywords-action/README.md

 # A list of keywords to be skipped the process that add reviewers if pull requests include it
 # titleKeywordsToSkip:
 #   - wip

+# Keywords to match in the PR diff in order for this action to be applied
+# diffKeywords:
+#   - some-matching-string
 ```

 ### Multiple Reviewers List

 Add reviewers/assignees to the pull request based on multiple reviewers list.

 If you and peers work at the separate office or they work at the separate team by roles like frontend and backend, you might be good to use adding reviewers from each group.